 Anonymity in financial transactions is an important aspect of each and every one of a terrorist’s financial activities.
 First, anonymity is important for fundraising.
 Since it is illegal to provide material support to known terrorist organizations, lack of anonymity serves as a deterrent to donors.
-Likewise, recipients of funds meant for terror operations require anonymity, as being actively involved with raising funds for terror organizations and/or operations is illegal and would, if unmasked, be stopped by the authorities.
-Thus, if cryptocurrencies remain anonymous, the anonymity allows circumventing the Western banking system that limits donations for jihad through restrictions on the financial system.
+Likewise, recipients of funds meant for terrorist operations require anonymity, as being actively involved with raising funds for terrorist organizations and/or operations is illegal and would, if unmasked, be blocked by the authorities.
+Thus, if cryptocurrencies remain anonymous, the anonymity they allow will make it possible to circumvent the Western banking system, which limits donations for jihad through restrictions on the financial system.
 Second, anonymity of financial transactions is of critical importance for illegal drug and arm trafficking.
 Terrorist organizations require anonymity to avoid detection by the authorities during and after the transaction.
-Finally, anonymity is highly important for attack funding, especially it is crucial for terror organizations that the attacker who receives the money would not be detected prior to the operation.
+Finally, anonymity is highly important for funding terrorist attacks.
+In particular, it is crucial for terrorist organizations that the attacker who receives the money is not detected prior to the operation.

-Terrorists can conceal their identity and reduce their risk for detection in their communication and financial activities.
-While terrorists have been active on various online platforms for more than two decades, the Surface Web, has turned out to be too risky for anonymity-seeking terrorists as they could be monitored, traced and found.
+Terrorists can conceal their identity and reduce the risk that their communications and financial activities will be detected.
+While terrorists have been active on various online platforms for more than two decades, the surface web has turned out to be too risky for anonymity-seeking terrorists as they can be monitored, traced and found.
 However, the majority of the internet lies below the metaphorical waterline, unsearchable and inaccessible to the general public.
-The deepest layers of the Deep Web, a segment known as the Dark Net, contains content that has been intentionally concealed including illegal and anti-social information.
-It also allows hidden transfer of funds, using cryptocurrencies that fulfil terrorists’ need for anonymous and secure streams of funding.
-This recent trend is one of the most alarming combinations of organized terror and the Dark Net capabilities.
-Because some cryptocurrencies provide the same form of anonymity in the financial setting as the dark net does for communication systems, cryptocurrencies are susceptible to abuse by terrorists that can utilize them and generate great value.
+The deepest layers of the deep web, a segment known as the dark net, contain content that has been intentionally concealed, including illegal and anti-social information.
+It also allows hidden transfer of funds, using cryptocurrencies that fulfill terrorists’ need for anonymous and secure streams of funding.
+This recent trend is one of the most alarming combinations of organized terrorism and dark net capabilities.
+Because some cryptocurrencies provide the same form of anonymity in the financial setting as the dark net does for communication systems, cryptocurrencies are susceptible to abuse by terrorists who can utilize them and generate great benefit.

-Unlike regular bank transfers and accounts, government, law enforcement agencies and counterterrorist professionals find it difficult to stop transactions, track cryptocurrency assets and freeze such assets to disrupt illicit funding.
-Individuals can store infinite amount of value in their heads simply by memorizing a private key that gives access to funds on the blockchain.
+Unlike regular bank transfers and accounts, government law enforcement agencies and counterterrorist professionals find it difficult to stop transactions, track cryptocurrency assets and freeze such assets to disrupt illicit funding.
+Individuals can store infinite amounts of value in their heads simply by memorizing a private key that gives access to funds on the blockchain.
 This makes it difficult to enforce capital controls over cryptocurrencies.
-Terrorists can raise funds by accepting cryptocurrency donations from anywhere in the world and from anybody by publishing their public cryptocurrency key on a website, thereby avoiding relying on third party intermediaries.
-This makes it possible to exploit, for example, the Bitcoin system for crowdfunding campaigns for terror activities.
+Terrorists can raise funds by accepting cryptocurrency donations from anyone and anywhere in the world by publishing their public cryptocurrency key on a website, thereby avoiding relying on third party intermediaries.
+For example, this makes it possible to exploit the Bitcoin system for crowdfunding campaigns for terrorist activities.
 Such illicit funding networks are hard to disrupt.
-As technology makes it easier to use and access cryptocurrencies and the Dark Web, they become a more routine aspect of our lives and terrorists have more opportunities to fundraise, operate, and commit illicit operations, evading detection by authorities.
-Consequently, the threat for national security grows.
+As technology makes it easier to use and access cryptocurrencies and the dark web, they become a more routine aspect of our lives and terrorists have more opportunities to fundraise, operate, and commit illicit operations, evading detection by authorities.
+Consequently, the threat posed to national security grows.

 Current Limitations on the Adoption of Cryptocurrencies by Terrorists and the Future